kaiete/paving/README.md

 <ul>
 <li>It's faster to load because it's a very small file</li>
 <li>When you search it uses DuckDuckGo, the search engine that doesn't track you</li>
+  <li>It doesn't track you either - it's all client side, no php</li>
 <li>It doesn't have a despicable design, but if you just change the default search engine<br>to something other than Google in Chrome, your homepage is suddenly very ugly</li>
 <li>It has a very minimal design - good for minimalists</li>
 </ul>